keyejia/Music-Records-Catalog-website/README.md

 # Records Catalog Website
 ## Application URL: http://54.88.224.29.xip.io
 ## Description
-an application that provides a list of items within a variety of music genres as well as provide a user registration and authentication system.
+an application that provides a list of music records within a variety of music genres as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 ## Installing the Vagrant VM for ud330 - Authentication & Authorization